-This appendix contains important terms used in the preceding chapters.
-For ease of use, numeric entries are listed first (for example, "82460GX") with alpha entries following (for example, "AGP 4x").
+This glossary contains important terms used in the preceding chapters.
+For ease of use, numeric entries are listed first (for example, 82460GX) with alpha entries following (for example, AGP 4x).
 Acronyms are then entered in their respective place, with non-acronyms following.